tmtsoftware/esw-web-app-template.g8/src/main/g8/README.md

 ```

 * The API implementation can be added in [$name;format="Camel"$Impl](./src/main/scala/org/tmt/$name;format="lower"$/core/$name;format="Camel"$Impl.scala).
-This template provides some routes that serve as examples.
+This template provides an implementation that matches the example routes.
 If Java is your preferred language, then the implementation
 can be added as shown in [J$name;format="Camel"$Impl](./src/main/java/org/tmt/$name;format="lower"$/core/J$name;format="Camel"$Impl.java).
 In this case, a Scala
 is required, as shown in [J$name;format="Camel"$ImplWrapper](./src/main/scala/org/tmt/$name;format="lower"$/http/J$name;format="Camel"$ImplWrapper.scala)

 * Core models for supporting the APIs should be added in the [models](./src/main/scala/org/tmt/$name;format="lower"$/core/models) package.
 Codecs for these models should be added in [HttpCodecs](./src/main/scala/org/tmt/$name;format="lower"$/http/HttpCodecs.scala).

-* [$name;format="Camel"$Wiring](./src/main/scala/org/tmt/$name;format="lower"$/$name;format="Camel"$Wiring.scala) is where we wire up our implementation with our routes.
+* [$name;format="Camel"$Wiring](./src/main/scala/org/tmt/$name;format="lower"$/$name;format="Camel"$Wiring.scala) is where the implementation wired up with the routes.

 * [$name;format="Camel"$App](./src/main/scala/org/tmt/$name;format="lower"$/$name;format="Camel"$App.scala) is the main runnable application.
 The command line arguments
 for starting the app are defined in [$name;format="Camel"$AppCommand](./src/main/scala/org/tmt/$name;format="lower"$/$name;format="Camel"$AppCommand.scala).
 Any new command